animatour/animatour/README.md

-# AnimaTrip
+# Animatour

 ## About

-AnimaTrip is a low-latency multi-machine video system used for effortlessly compositing video sources, such as webcams, with video inputs and the composite video output delivered over the Internet.
+Animatour is a low-latency multi-machine video system used for effortlessly compositing video sources, such as webcams, with video inputs and the composite video output delivered over the Internet.

-AnimaTrip is based on UDP communication, the client-server model, C++17, and GStreamer.
+Animatour is based on UDP communication, the client-server model, C++17, and GStreamer.

-AnimaTrip is heavily influenced by [JackTrip](https://github.com/jacktrip/jacktrip).
+Animatour is heavily influenced by [JackTrip](https://github.com/jacktrip/jacktrip).

-AnimaTrip is in the alpha phase.
-The AnimaTrip client and server are currently separate and Linux-only applications.
+Animatour is in the alpha phase.
+The Animatour client and server are currently separate and Linux-only applications.

-AnimaTrip is licensed under the terms of the GNU General Public License v3.0 or later.
+Animatour is licensed under the terms of the GNU General Public License v3.0 or later.

 ## Architecture